OpenRCT2/OpenRCT2/distribution/readme.txt

 If you wish to use Steam Overlay or capture game for video recording or streaming, you might have to enable hardware display in the options window.
 This will still render the graphics on the CPU but the pixel data will be displayed using either DirectX or OpenGL.
-This might slow down the game but can also make the game look smoother.
+This may also enable vertical synchronisation if supported by your graphics card and you have enabled "Uncap FPS".

 5.0) Development
 ---- -----------